Frequently Asked Questions About Business Practices

 - can provide useful information for suppliers, personnel, and others; and

 - can help you develop your management capabilities.

-For a business plan outline, visit this ASHA webpage.
+business plan outline, visit this ASHA webpage.

 What should I know about professional liability, and what resources are available?